 The Wenlock Group…

-…began as a band comprising a Mac Mini running Logic Pro, a Korg SP-280 keyboard, and myself.
+…began as a band comprising a Mac Mini running Logic Pro, an old Korg SP-280 keyboard, and myself.
 In 2022, after completing work on the second album, Mini retired.
 We’re pleased to report that, after a brief talent search, iMac has stepped in to fill Mini’s role, and is doing a great job.

 The name derives from geology.
 According to Wikipedia (reluctantly quoting the 1911 Encyclopedia Britannica), the Wenlock Group is “the middle series of strata in the Silurian (Upper Silurian) of Great Britain…in the Welsh border counties….”